Gilbert Shakespeare

-Gilbert Shakespeare (baptised 13 October 1566, buried probably 3 February 1612) was a 16th-/17th-century English haberdasher, and a younger brother of playwright and poet William Shakespeare.
+Gilbert Shakespeare (baptised 13 October 1566, buried probably 3 February 1612) was an English haberdasher, and a younger brother of playwright and poet William Shakespeare.
 His name is found in local records of Stratford-upon-Avon and London.

 Life

 Gilbert's father, John Shakespeare, was a glover living in Henley Street, Stratford, and an alderman of the town from 1564.
 Gilbert may have been named after Gilbert Bradley, also a glover, who lived on the same street and who in 1565 was one of the capital burgesses of Stratford.
-He was baptized in the Holy Trinity on 13 October 1566.
+He was baptized at Holy Trinity church on 13 October 1566.

 Gilbert contracted and survived the plague.
 A single surviving signature shows him to have been literate, and he most likely attended the free school in Stratford along with his brother William.
 It is possible that around 1578 both boys were removed from school to help their father and his struggling business.
+For seven years he was 'off the grid', and some people claim that he fled to escape his punishments for deer poaching.
+This time was known as 'Shakespeare's lost years'.

 In London, Gilbert Shakespeare was a haberdasher, a seller of needlework supplies such as thread, needles, and ribbons, living in the parish of St Bride's.
 In 1597 he and a shoemaker stood surety for £19 bail for William Sampson, a Stratford clockmaker, in the Court of Queen's Bench.

 On 20 October 1596, John Shakespeare and his children (including Gilbert) were granted permission to display a coat of arms.
 It was gold-colored, with a black banner bearing a silver spear, and a motto saying "Non sans droit".

 Gilbert Shakespeare seems to have moved back to Stratford by 1602.
 On 1 May of that year he acted as his brother William's agent in taking delivery of the deed to 107 acre of farm land in Old Stratford, which William Shakespeare had bought from John and William Combe for £320.
 Along with several unsavoury Warwickshire characters, Gilbert was named in a bill of complaint on 21 November 1609 instigated by Joan Bromley, a Stratford widow, but the details of the suit are unknown.
 He signed his name in a neat Italian hand, "Gilbert Shakesper", as witness on 5 March 1610 to a lease of property in Bridge Street in Stratford.